Brush Hub

 How is Brush Hub different from other art apps?

-Many desktop art programs treat brush sharing as something you do outside the app buying packs from a marketplace, downloading files, or trading brushes on forums.
+Many desktop art programs treat brush sharing as something you do outside the app: buying packs from a marketplace, downloading files, or trading brushes on forums.
 Brush Hub is part of Sketchbug: create, share, browse, and use community brushes without a separate workflow.

 Can I use my own photos as a brush?